-When the name of the function is not recognized, the manual editing view will be shown.
-In this view it is possible to define own parameters and types and their values:
+It is possible to select one of the recognized functions from the dropdown list.
+When selecting a function from the list, a description of the function and the recognized parameters for the function will be shown.
+If the function is not recognized the manual editing view will be shown.
+In this view it is possible to define own parameters and types and their values.